marcopestrin/kafka-docker-nodejs_boilerplate/readme.md

 docker-compose -f docker-compose.yml up -d
 ```

-Just replace `kafka` with the value of `container_name`, if you’ve decided to name it differently in the `docker-compose.yml` file.
+Then:
 ```bash
 docker exec -it kafka /bin/sh
 ```
+Just replace `kafka` with the value of `container_name`, if you’ve decided to name it differently in the `docker-compose.yml` file.

-create a topic with this command:
+Create a topic with this command:

 ```bash
 kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic my_topic